sam0287/sam0287.github.io/README.md

 ## Contents

-- Lecture notes on 1/2 unit Monte Carlo methods course, 2019/20
+- Lecture notes on 0.5 unit Monte Carlo methods course, given in 2019/20
 - Tutorial slides on Peskun's Theorem for MCMC, given in 2020